 - AlpenKammerMusik’s focus is on the canon of chamber music for strings, winds, voice, and piano.
 Occasionally, we may also bring in other instruments, such as guitar and percussion.
 Applicants make repertoire requests when applying, and requests are taken into consideration when building a balanced program for the festival.

 - The vocal component of AKM is an unusual and integral part of our festival.
 For some of our participant singers and instrumentalists, it is the first opportunity they have had to collaborate in a chamber music setting.
 The interplay of text and music, and of voice and instruments has proven to be enlightening and satisfying for all involved.

-- In addition to the intensive rehearsal schedule, AKM presents master classes, lectures, and individual instrumental instruction.
+- In addition to the intensive rehearsal schedule, AKM presents master classes, lectures, and individual instruction.

 - In free time, participants can take advantage of the many activities available in the Lesachtal region.
 The local innkeepers and tourism office can offer information about hiking, fishing, shopping, restaurants, and other activities.
 We also encourage you to bring scores and parts for any sight-reading you would like to do!

 - Most performances happen at the Kultursaal-Liesing, which is part of the local cultural and community center.
 The Kultursaal can seat up to 500 people and has a Bechstein grand piano.
 Other concerts may take place in nearby halls, churches, or schools.